Ensuring human rights-compliant asylum procedures

 are members or partners of the Council of Europe.

-of member States of the Council of Europe, including European Union member
+States of the Council of Europe, including European Union member

 States, the Assembly: